 I'm sure it seemed like a good idea at the time, letting websites show notifications about new messages and emails, even when the browser is closed.
-But somehow, somewhere along the way, websites started abusing the notifications feature.
-If you visit a web page just once, to read an article or check on a sale, that site can pop up notification messages to you.
-Honestly, it can be, best case, annoying and, worst case, unproductive.
+But somehow, websites started abusing the notifications feature somewhere along the way.
+For example, if you visit a web page just once to read an article or check on a sale, that site can send you notification messages.
+Honestly, it can be, best case, annoying, and, worst case, unproductive.

-But we do have tools to manage those pesky browser notifications.
+But we have tools to manage those pesky browser notifications.

 Firefox has a nuclear option that blocks all notifications and requests.
-Click on the three stacked bars in the upper right corner of your browser.
-Click on Options, then click on Privacy & Security from the left menu.
-Scroll down to Permissions and click the Settings... button next to Permissions.
+First, click on the three stacked bars in the upper right corner of your browser.
+Next, click on Settings and Privacy & Security from the left menu.
+Next, scroll down to Permissions and click the Settings... button next to Permissions.
 Now check the box next to Block new requests asking to allow notifications.

 The nuclear option works in Safari, too.
-Select Safari and Preferences... from the top menu bar.
-Select the Websites tab and in the left -hand menu choose Notifications.
+Open Safari and click Preferences... from the top menu bar.
+Select the Websites tab, and in the left-hand menu, choose Notifications.
 Uncheck the Allow websites to ask for permission to send push notifications checkbox.

 Where did my internet go, or what is about:blank?

-So, there you are, about to search the Internet for the latest proven can't-miss techniques for managing your yard's gopher problem when your browser comes up with a completely blank page called, obviously, about:blank.
-What happened to your internet, and where did this page come from?
+So, there you are, about to search the internet for the latest proven can't-miss techniques for managing your yard's gopher problem when your browser comes up with a completely blank page called about:blank.
+So, what happened to your internet, and where did this page come from?

 Why?
-Many people just want to see a blank screen when they open a browser.
-Not someone's idea of what constitutes news, or the scores from some sports team from somewhere, or the progress of the giant meteorite that will, or won't, quite, ruin all our plans.
+Some people want to see a blank screen when they open a browser.
+Not someone's idea of what makes up the day's news, the scores from some sports team from somewhere, or the progress of the giant meteorite that will or won't entirely ruin all our plans.
 Just a beautiful blank page where you can control where your browser goes from here.

-If your browser is opening to about:blank and you don't want it to, search for "how to change your browser's home page," after you type your favorite search engine into the address bar.
+If your browser is opening to about:blank and you don't want it to, it's easy to change to any page you want.
+First, enter the address of your favorite search engine in the address bar of your blank page, then search for "how to change your browser's home page."